satyavathi-seelam/satya/readme.txt

-this is read1 me file.
+this is read1 me file edited in server.